christianestevam/todo-list-app/README.md

 ## Usage

 To run the app, run `npm start` in the root directory.
-This will start the app on localhost:3000.
+This will start the app on android studio and you can run it on your android device or emulator.

 ## Contributing